 Growing pains never affect a child’s joints, and the pain typically only lasts a few hours at a time.
 If your child is complaining of long-lasting joint pain or joint pain in the morning, or if the joints look red or swollen, then go see your pediatrician.
 Also make a doctor’s appointment if the pain is accompanied by limping, fever, rash, changes in appetite, weakness or tiredness.

-Nicole V. Caldwell, MD, is a staff physician in Nationwide Children’s Hospital’s Section of Ambulatory Pediatrics and a clinical assistant professor of pediatrics at The Ohio State University College of Medicine.
+Nicole V. Caldwell, MD, is a staff physician in Nationwide Children’s Hospital’s Section of Primary Care Pediatrics and a clinical assistant professor of pediatrics at The Ohio State University College of Medicine.

 Browse by Author

 Pediatric News You Can Use From America’s Largest Pediatric Hospital and Research Center

 700 Children’s features the most current pediatric health care information and research from our pediatric experts – physicians and specialists who have seen it all.
 Many of them are parents and bring a special understanding to what our patients and families experience.
 If you have a child – or care for a child – 700 Children’s was created especially for you.